open-telemetry/community/projects/stef.md

 - Add Otel/STEF exporter and Otel/STEF receiver to Otel Collector.
 - Publish benchmark-justified guidelines on applicability of Otel/STEF vs OTLP vs Otel Arrow.
+- Explore the limitations of Otel/STEF, the impact of its statefulness and persistent connection on load balancers and servers that accept a large number of connections.
 - Refine and stabilize Otel/STEF specification and encourage its implementation inside or outside Otel.
 - Evaluate additional use-cases that can be served by Otel/STEF, for example